How much recovery time do you need after having a tooth pulled?

 This paper followed the healing outcomes of 522 patients that had 3rd molars removed (from the simplest to very involved surgeries).
 81% of the patients took time off from work, for an average of 3 days (with a range of 0 to 10 days).
 19% of the patients took no time off.

-This study also evaluated patient healing outcomes associated with 3rd molar extractions (about 2000 of them).
+This study also evaluated patient healing outcomes following wisdom tooth extraction (about 2000 3rd molars).
 It found that on average patients missed 1.2 days of work, or were unable to perform normal daily activities.

 40% of the teeth removed were erupted ones (had come through the gums into a relatively normal position).
 Removing erupted teeth typically creates less surgical insult than impacted ones, thus possibly explaining the lower amount of recuperation time reported by this study.